-Vanessa Gaudyn (Director), Tina Guajardo (Assistant Director), and Lauren Sicarelli (Office Manager).
-After receiving the medication and making sure that we have all the required documentation, the administrator will bring the medication directly to the classroom.
+Michelle Perez (Director), Sheri Leonard (Assistant Director), Tina Guajardo (Assistant Director), and Lauren Sicarelli (Office Manager).
+After receiving the medication and making sure that we have all the required documentation, the administrator will bring the medication directly to the classroom where it will be stored in a medication cabinet or designated refrigerated area.
+Epi-pens are stored in insulated storage containers which are taken out to the playground.